fl1ger/deleg/draft-dnsop-deleg.md

 Terminology regarding the Domain Name System comes from {{?BCP219}}, with addition terms defined here:

-* \[tbd\]
-* \[tbd\]
+* legacy name servers: An authoritative server that does not support the DELEG record.
+* legacy resolvers: A resolver that does not support the DELEG record.

-## Reasoning for Changing Delegation Information
+## Motivation for DELEG

-* The DNS protocol has no method to indicate methods of secure transport between auth and resolver - e.g. authenticated DNS-over-TLS from resolver to auth.
+* There is no secure way to signal capabilities or new features of an authoritative server, such as authenticated DNS-over-TLS.
+A resolver must resort to trial-and-error methods that can potentially fall victim to downgrade attacks.
-* Delegation point NS records and glue address records are not DNSSEC signed.
+* Delegation point NS records and glue address records are, by design, not DNSSEC signed.
 This presents a leap of faith.
-Spoofed delegation point NS records can be detected eventually if the domain is signed, but only after traffic is (potentially) sent to the spoofed endpoint.
+Spoofed delegation point NS records can be detected eventually if the delegated domain was signed, but only after traffic was sent to the (potentially) spoofed endpoint.
-* There is no secure way to signal what capabilities authoritative servers support.
-The client cannot rely on any new behavior and must resort to trial-and-error with EDNS, which can not be secured with DNSSEC.
 * The Registry, Registrar, Registrant (RRR) model has no formally defined role for  DNS operators.
 Consequently, registrants are the channel between DNS operators and registries/registrars on purely operational elements, such as adding NS records, modify DS records when rolling keys, etc. Deleg's AliasMode allows the registrants to delegate these facilities to a DNS Operator.

 ## Introductory Examples